 Oxford Economics’ unique capabilities in macroeconomic forecasting, value chain modelling, detailed economic accounting, and quantitative analysis enabled us to quantify the size of the opportunity associated directly to the new markets for green goods and services that will emerge and their supply chains, which extend across the global economy.

 We teamed up with Arup’s Strategy team to understand what the net zero transition requires on a practical basis, industry by industry, and built that into our economic model.
-In our novel, ground-breaking analysis, which will be published on 22 November, we estimate that the growth in demand for the new green goods and services that will facilitate the green transition will create an opportunity worth $10.3 trillion to 2050 global GDP, in 2020 prices.
+In our novel, ground-breaking analysis, which will be published on 22 November, we estimate that the growth in demand for the new green goods and services that will facilitate the green economy will create an opportunity worth $10.3 trillion to 2050 global GDP, in 2020 prices.
 This is the equivalent of 5.2% of global GDP in that year.

 As the chart below shows, the headline figure is made up of two contributions.
 The first is $4.0 trillion of value captured directly by those enterprises developing and producing the green goods and services we have identified.
 But this is greatly amplified by the $6.3 trillion coming from the wider supply chains of those industries.
 The opportunity is supported by two main planks: renewable power generation and electric vehicles manufacturing, which account for $5.3 trillion and $3.3 trillion, respectively.

 We believe this is the first attempt to carry out such an economic modelling exercise on this scale.
 We want to reveal how we have done this to help everyone on the journey towards a greener economy, exploit the opportunities and become part of the solution rather than contributing to the problem.